Over the course of just 53 days, Alton Coleman and Debra Brown killed eight people across six states in the American Midwest.

-While still in Ohio, Coleman and Brown also murdered a 15-year-old girl.
+While still in Ohio, Alton Coleman and Debra Brown also murdered a 15-year-old girl.
 On July 13, they killed another woman for her car and fled to Kentucky — where they kidnapped two men but didn’t kill them.

 On July 18, the couple murdered their last known victim — a 77-year-old man in Indiana — to get his car.

 How The Deadly Duo Was Caught